 10.71.8.2 BPE AP MLD beaconing

-A BPE AP MLD shall indicate the status of buffered frames in a TIM element of a Privacy Beacon frame as specified in 35.3.12.4 (Traffic indications).
+A BPE AP MLD shall indicate the status of buffered frames in (#623) the TIM element of a Privacy Beacon frame as specified in 35.3.12.4 (Traffic indications).
 The BPE non-AP MLD power management rules are specified in 35.3.12 (ML power management).

-A payload of a Privacy Beacon frame is encrypted by the GTK, and the payload can be decrypted only by the BPE non-AP MLDs associated with the BPE AP MLD of the transmitting BPE AP.
-The AAD of the Privacy Beacon frame is constructed as defined in 12.5.4.3.3 (Construct AAD).
+(#100) The (#628) frame body of a Privacy Beacon frame is encrypted by the GTK, and (#775) it can be decrypted only by the BPE non-AP MLDs associated with the BPE AP MLD of the transmitting BPE AP. (#626) (#417) If the BPE AP has no associated STAs, then the BPE AP may transmit unprotected Privacy Beacon frames that have no frame body; otherwise the BPE AP transmits protected Privacy Beacon frames.

-The MAC Header of the Privacy Beacon frame contains a Timestamp field that is anonymized as described in 10.71.5.5 (Timestamp anonymization).
+The MAC (#629) header of the Privacy Beacon frame contains a Timestamp field that is anonymized as described in 10.71.5.5 (Timestamp anonymization).
 A receiver deanonymizes the Timestamp field as described in 10.71.6.5 (Timestamp deanonymization).

-A BPE non-AP MLD shall use the Equation (28) to determine whether it is preconfigured with the transmitter of the received Privacy Beacon frame.
-A preconfigured BPE AP MLD is discovered if the Identity Hash field of the Privacy Beacon frame matches with a secure hash calculated with the Address 2 of the Privacy Beacon frame and the preconfigured Identity Key.

-A BPE non-AP MLD may discover an AP MLD by using the preshared Identity Key.
+(#631) A BPE non-AP MLD may discover an AP MLD by using the (#633) configured Identity Key.
 The Identity Key presharing, maintenance and update procedures are out of the scope of the specification.

+A BPE non-AP MLD shall use (#101) Equation (10-28) to determine whether (#631) the AP MLD has configured Identity Key of the transmitter of the received Privacy Beacon frame.
+A configured BPE AP MLD is discovered if the Identity Hash field of the Privacy Beacon frame matches with a secure hash calculated with the Address 2 of the Privacy Beacon frame and the configured Identity Key.

 Identity Hash = Truncate-48(HMAC-SHA-256(Identity Key, "BPE AP MLD address resolution"